digidem/digital-democracy.org/_jobs/2021-11-lead-back-end-developer.md

 layout: job
 published: true
 title: Lead Back-end Developer
-excerpt: (Application Closing Date Extended) We’re looking for a back-end developer with 5+ years experience to join our small, remote team on a 12 month contract (with potential long-term) starting as soon as possible.
+excerpt: "(Application Closing Date Extended) We’re looking for a back-end developer with 5+ years experience to join our small, remote team on a 12 month contract (with potential long-term) starting as soon as possible."
 ---
 (Application Closing Date Extended)